How to Start a Spring Garden

 Place your plants in an area where they’ll get adequate light.
 If you’re planting vegetables like tomatoes, cucumbers, or other fruiting plants, it’s a good idea to buy a dedicated gardening light to help your plants grow strong.
 A few plants that can easily thrive indoors are: aloe, snake plants, lettuce, spinach, herbs, and peace lilies, because they are forgiving of low light and cooler temperatures.

 If you’re shopping for someone who loves plants and flowers (or if you’re looking to treat yourself!)
 Hickory Farms offers gifts that come with easy-to-grow seed bombs or seed pops from Modern Sprout.
-Send sunshine with the Hello Spring Gift Set featuring a Well Being Boost Seed Bomb, or Spring Snacks & Wine Gift Set that comes with a You’re Wild Seed Bomb.
+Send sunshine with the Sunshine & Snacks Gift Box featuring a Well Being Boost Seed Bomb.
+Another great option for a housewarming, birthday, or bridal shower is the Garden Party Gift Set that comes with a You’re Wild Flower Seed Bomb.

 Seed bombs and seed pops are the easiest way to start growing flowers and herbs—just open the container, plant in soil, and watch it grow!